The Korean Film Council (KOFIC) --

 One of the biggest online sources for Asian films.
 They currently offer a large number of subtitled and unsubtitled DVDs and VCDs.
 They also offer a selection of unsubtitled Korean videos.

 The Jeonju International Film Festival (JIFF) -- JIFF features an extensive program which emphasizes digital and alternative film.
-Their 14th festival will take place from April 25 to May 3, 2013.
+Their 15th festival will take place from May 1-9, 2014.

 The Women's Film Festival in Seoul (WFFIS) -- The Women's Film Festival in Seoul was launched in 1997, and centers around works by women filmmakers (particularly those from Asia).
-Their 15th festival will be held from May 24-30, 2013.
+Their 15th festival was held from May 24-30, 2013.

 The Green Film Festival in Seoul -- A festival launched by the Korea Green Foundation and devoted to films related to the environment.
-The 9th edition of the festival was held from May 9-15, 2012.
+The 11th edition of the festival will be held from May 8-15, 2014.

 Indieforum (Korean Independent Film & Video Makers Forum) -- One of the oldest festivals devoted to Korea's independent film scene.
 Launched in 1996, the festival has screened a large number of short films, documentary, digital works, and more.
-The 17th edition of the festival was held from May 31-June 7, 2012.
+The 18th edition of the festival was held from May 30-June 7, 2013.

 Mise-en-scene's Genre Film Festival -- A festival featuring short Korean films of various genres, chosen and judged by well-known local directors.
-The 10th edition of the festival was held from June 28-July 4, 2012.
+The 12th edition of the festival was held from June 27-July 4, 2013.

 The Busan International Short Film Festival (BISFF) -- formerly titled the Busan Asian Short Film Festival, this is one of Korea's oldest festivals devoted entirely to short films.
 Held in Busan and featuring a wide variety of local works and other short films from Asia.
-The 2012 BISFF was held from May 10-14.
+The 2014 BISFF will be held from April 25-29.

 Seoul LGBT Film Festival -- Held in tandem with the Korea Queer Culture Festival.
 Government interference gave this festival a rocky start in the mid-1990s, but since then it has established itself as an annual event with significant grassroots support.
-Organized by the Seoul Queer Archive, the 12th edition of the festival was held from May 24-June 2, 2012.
+Organized by the Seoul Queer Archive, the 13th edition of the festival was held from June 6-16, 2013.

 The Seoul Independent Documentary Film Festival (SIDoF) -- An event held in Seoul and focusing on Korean and international documentaries.
-Their 13th festival will be held from March 21-27, 2013.
+Their 13th festival was held from March 21-27, 2013.

 The Gwangju International Film Festival (GIFF) -- The Gwangju International Film Festival, held in southwestern Korea, was launched as a major event in 2001.
 By 2005, however, the festival had drawn extensive criticism for logistical and administrative problems, and it lost its national and city funding.
 It has subsequently been held on a much smaller scale.
-The 12th edition of the festival was held from November 8-12, 2012.
+The 13th edition of the festival was held from August 29-December 2, 2013.